abhay1298/studio/python_backend_example/README.md

 1.  **Prerequisites**:
     *   Python 3.6+
     *   pip
-    *   Robot Framework (`pip install robotframework`)

 2.  **Installation**:
-    Navigate to this directory in your terminal and install the required libraries:
+    Navigate to this directory in your terminal and install the required libraries from the `requirements.txt` file:
     ```sh
-    pip install Flask Flask-Cors robotframework
+    pip install -r requirements.txt
     ```

 3.  **Configuration**: